 Director: Justin Kurzel

 Macbeth is easily the most beautiful of all the Shakespeare movie adaptations.
 The cinematography is awesome, and the film overall does a great job at setting the appropriate tone and mood found in the play.
-While this is one of the most recent Shakespeare adaptations, it isn’t technically a modern Shakespeare movies since it stays in the 11th century.
+While this is one of the most recent Shakespeare adaptations, it isn’t a modern Shakespeare movie, per se, since it is set in the 11th century.

 Best Shakespeare Movies